 Two to three days before roasting: Begin thawing the turkey in the refrigerator or in a cooler kept at 38 degrees F.

-Combine the broth, salt, sugar, peppercorns, allspice and ginger in a large stockpot and bring to a boil over medium-high heat.
-Stir until the salt and sugar dissolve.
-Remove from the heat.
-Cool to room temperature and refrigerate the brine.
+Combine the vegetable stock, salt, brown sugar, peppercorns, allspice berries, and candied ginger in a large stockpot over medium-high heat.
+Stir occasionally to dissolve solids and bring to a boil.
+Then remove the brine from the heat, cool to room temperature, and refrigerate.

-The night before you'd like to eat: Truss the legs of the turkey with kitchen twine if desired.
-Combine the brine, water and ice in a 5-gallon bucket.
-Place the thawed turkey, with innards removed, breast-side down in the brine.
-If necessary, weigh down the bird to ensure it is fully immersed, cover and refrigerate or place everything in a cooler.
-Turn the bird once halfway through brining.
+The night before or early on the day you'd like to eat: Combine the brine, water and ice in the 5-gallon bucket.
+Place the thawed turkey (with innards removed) breast side down in brine.
+If necessary, weigh down the bird to ensure it is fully immersed, cover, and refrigerate or set in cool area for 8 to 16 hours, turning the bird once half way through brining.

-Day of roasting: Heat the oven to 500 degrees F. Remove the bird from the brine and rinse inside and out with cold water.
+Preheat the oven to 500 degrees F. Remove the bird from brine and rinse inside and out with cold water.
 Discard the brine.